Theory data files

 Here \(N_{\text{FK}}\) refers to the number of tables required for each compound operation. \(\mathcal{O}_d\) is final observable prediction for the \(d^{\text{th}}\) point in the Dataset. \(\mathcal{O}_d^{(i)}\) refers to the observable prediction for the \(d^{\text{th}}\) point arising from the \(i^{\text{th}}\) FK table calculation.
 Note that here the ordering in \(i\) is important.

-The ordering of the list is once again important, and must match the above table.
+In the above example, the entries FK_TABLE_BIN_1 and FK_TABLE_BIN_2 will be concatenated.
+The resulting concatenated table will then be divide (see above) by the FK_TABLE_NORM.
+The ordering of the list is important, and must match the above table.
 For example, the observables \(\mathcal{O}^{(i)}\) arise from the computation with the \(i^{\text{th}}\) element of this list.
 The final line specified the operation to be performed upon the list of tables, and must take the form

-OP: [CODE]
+operation: [CODE]